audiolabs/APSRR-2016/Pali-Boeck/report.md

 3. Saved the results to the /output folder

 #### The remaining step is to evaluate the results.
-According to the paper the Superflux algorithm is estimated based on:
+According to the paper the Superflux algorithm is estimated based on: <br />
 **Precision; Recall; F-measure**

 - In order to compute these measurements, the module **onsets** on **madmom** library is used.